Japan 2019 Day 9 - Tokyo WestsideMar 6, 2019 4 min read

 Overall, the food was good.
 I’d come back if I ever find myself in Shinjuku again.

-I always the worry that these kind of places will be a tourist trap but it was a lot of fun.
+I always the worry that these kind of places will be a tourist trap but prices were reasonable.

 NO PRIPARA NO LIFE